nmatthew45/billboard-100-playlist/README.md

 4. Keep note of your Client ID, Client Secret, and Redirect URI

 How to run:
-1. clone this repository
+1. Clone this repository
-2. add your Client ID, Client Secret, and Redirect URI to the .env file.
+2. Add your Client ID, Client Secret, and Redirect URI to the .env file.
 Example: CLIENT_ID=abc123
-3. open a terminal and navigate to the project folder.
+3. Open a terminal and navigate to the project folder.
 Example: cd billboard-100-playlist
-4. run: pip install requests spotipy python-dotenv beautifulsoup4
+4. Run: pip install requests spotipy python-dotenv beautifulsoup4
-5. run program using: py main.py
+5. Run program using: py main.py